When Santiago Lopez climbed to the rooftop of the Cecil Hotel on Feb. 19, 2013, the maintenance worker certainly wasn't expecting what awaited him.

 The first successful suicide to take place on the property was in 1931, only four years after opening, when Manhattan Beach resident W.K.
 Norton was found dead in his room after ingesting poison capsules.
 He'd checked in a week prior under an alias, telling the clerk he was a James Willys from Chicago.
 Over the course of the next forty years, there would be a string of seemingly self-inflicted deaths, like the former Army Medical Corps Sgt. who slashed his own throat with a razor in 1934 or the woman who threw herself out the window of her ninth floor room after an argument with her husband, landing on an unlucky pedestrian and killing them both in 1962.
 There were gunshot wounds to the head and women found dead and entangled in power cords or on top of the hotel's marquee.
 One woman in 1944 gave birth to a baby in secret and, not wanting to disturb the man she was traveling with, threw the child she assumed was dead out the window.
 (She was found not guilty by reason of insanity a year later.)

 All told, prior to the discovery of Lam's body, there had been 11 successful suicides on Cecil Hotel property.
-And yet, that's still not even the whole story.
+And that's still not even the whole story.

 As the years went on, things got grimmer and the ways in which death touched the property became more sinister than merely sad.
 In 1947, Elizabeth Short, aka the Black Dahlia, was rumored to have been seen drinking at the hotel's bar in the days leading up to her still-unsolved murder, though that story's since been disputed.
 In 1964, a hotel worked found "Pigeon Goldie" Osgood, a retired telephone operator given her nickname because she enjoyed feeding the birds in the nearby Pershing Square, dead in her room.
-She'd been raped, stabbed and strangled; her room, ransacked.
+She'd been raped, stabbed and strangled; her room ransacked.
 Near her body was the L.A.
 Dodgers hat she always wore and a paper bag full of bird feed.
 Her murder was never solved.

 In the mid-1980s, while he was terrorizing the greater Los Angeles and San Francisco areas, notorious serial killer Richard Ramirez—dubbed the "Night Stalker" by the media and a regular presence on Skid Row—reportedly took up residence there for several weeks.
 As the story goes, with the area being what it was at the time, he was able to dump his bloody clothing in the dumpster behind the hotel and go entirely unnoticed.
 With 13 murders to his name, he was captured in 1985 and sentenced to death, but died of complications secondary to B-cell lymphoma in 2013.

 And just a few years later, another serial killer checked in.
-Austrian Johann "Jack" Unterweger, who was convicted of murder in 1974 in his native country and released in 1990 under the guise of complete rehabilitation, arrived in L.A. in 1991, hired by an Austrian magazine to write about crime in the city and the differences between U.S. and European attitudes to prostitution.
+Austrian Johann "Jack" Unterweger, who was convicted of murder in 1974 in his native country and released in 1990 under the guise of complete rehabilitation, arrived in L.A. in 1991.
+He'd been hired by an Austrian magazine to write about crime in the city and the differences between U.S. and European attitudes towards prostitution.
 While he was in town, staying at the hotel as a potential homage to Ramirez, three sex workers were killed in exactly the same fashion that his first victim (and the seven more in Austria whose deaths would later be attributed to him) was.
 He was arrested by the FBI in Miami in 1992 and later extradited to Austria, where he was sentenced to life in prison without the possibility of parole in 1994.
 He hung himself that night.

 When Murphy was looking for inspiration for the fifth go-round of his wildly popular FX series, it was Lam's puzzling case that drew him in.
 "There was a surveillance video that went around two years ago that just showed a girl getting into an elevator in a downtown hotel that is rumored to be haunted, and she was never seen again.
 So that was around two years ago we started thinking of this idea," he told Collider in 2015.
 "I was always very obsessed with The Hotel Cecil that is downtown, which is where the Night Stalker's rumored to have stayed and where they had the video of the girl getting on the elevator [and disappearing].
 That place has had its share of bad publicity over the years, but that was one."